Project SEARCH is transition program that helps young adults with disabilities obtain gainful employment.

 Will the student get paid for this experience?

 A student who participates in Project SEARCH will not get paid.
-This is an internship experience to develop skills that will market the student.
-We want him/her to find a job and be competitively employed in the community.
+This is an unpaid internship experience to develop essential skills that will market the student in order to find meaningful work and be competitively employed in the community.

 How are the students selected for this program?

-Local school districts will recommend students.
+Local school districts, the Young Adult Program at Kalamazoo RESA, and area case workers will recommend students.
 Staff from each partner organization will interview applicants that were recommended.
-To take part in the program, the candidate must be eligible for:
+To take part in the program, the candidate must have an open file with Michigan Rehabilitation Services.

 Would a student participate during a 5th year of high school?